INsig2/Memory-forenscis/README.md

     *   win\<XX>\_x64\_\<XXXXXX>\_vtypes.py
         *   \<XX> 10, 11, 12?
         *   \<XXXXX> would be smart to make it specific minor Windows version e.g. 19044 or something similar - please see [https://en.wikipedia.org/wiki/List_of_Microsoft_Windows_versions](https://en.wikipedia.org/wiki/List_of_Microsoft_Windows_versions)
+        *   The format is MANDATORY as it will not be read properly in Volatility
 *   The Win\<XX>\_x64\_\<XXXXXX>\_vtypes.py goes with its friends in “...volatility-master\\volatility\\plugins\\overlays\\windows”
     *   You will see in a bit why...
 *   Last thing we need is to modify the win10.py